diana-hep/oamap/README.md

 ## Project roadmap

-**Relationship to [Femtocode](https://github.com/diana-hep/femtocode):** Femtocode is a totally functional language with dependent types, intended for high-level data queries.
-The columnar representation described here is the central idea of the Femtocode execution engine: PLUR is a simpler project that focuses only on accessing data, which can be used in any procedural code.
-In fact, PLUR can be reimplemented in any language with JIT-compilation (such as [C++ Cling](https://root.cern.ch/cling): hint to ROOT developers).
+**Relationship to [Femtocode](https://github.com/diana-hep/femtocode):** PLUR could be seen as a (temporary!) de-scoping of Femtocode.
+Femtocode was intended as a query language for a HEP query service with an execution engine that optimizes code for columnar, hierarchical data.
+PLUR is just the columnar, hierarchical data, implementing fast data access and not a whole language.

-Femtocode is intended for a future HEP query engine, but Numba and PLUR would be easier to implement in the short term.
-The HEP query engine is likely to use Python as a query language before Femtocode is ready, and Femtocode itself is likely to be rewritten on top of PLUR.
+The HEP query service we are developing is likely to use Python as a query language, accelerated by PLUR and Numba.
+Femtocode would be a later enhancement, and is likely to be rewritten on top of PLUR.

-**Relationship to [Apache Arrow](https://arrow.apache.org/):** after much exploration (four fundamentally different data representations: recursive counters, Parquet-style, Arrow-style, and normal form), I've come to the conclusion that Arrow's chain of offset arrays is the best way to access hierarchical data.
+**Relationship to [Apache Arrow](https://arrow.apache.org/):** after much exploration (four [fundamentally different data representations](../../wiki/Review-of-columnar-data-representations)), I've come to the conclusion that Arrow's chain of offset arrays is the best way to access hierarchical data.
 It allows for random access, letting us access event data and non-event data in the same framework, and it's simple enough for term rewriting in a complex, procedural language like Python.

-The differences are:
+The differences between Arrow and PLUR are:

-   1. PLUR has no dependencies other than Numpy and maybe Numba, so it's easy to install.
-   2. Arrow defines the relative placemment of its columnar buffers; PLUR lets them be any Numpy arrays anywhere (including disk via memory-mapped files).
+   1. Arrow defines the relative placemment of its columnar buffers; PLUR lets them be any Numpy arrays anywhere (including disk via memory-mapped files).
 Therefore, PLUR arrays can be copied into Arrow buffers with a bulk `memcpy` operation, while Arrow buffers can be zero-copy interpreted as PLUR arrays.
-   3. PLUR implements fast accessors for the data.
-In the future, PLUR could be used as a way of writing Python routines that run on Arrow data, such as a Pandas/R/Spark DataFrame.
+   2. PLUR implements fast accessors over the data.
+In the future, PLUR could be used as a way of writing Python routines that run fast on Arrow data, such as a Pandas/R/Spark DataFrame.
+   3. PLUR has no dependencies other than Numpy and maybe Numba, so it's easy to install.

+**Relationship to ROOT**

+**Relationship to databases**

 ### Steps